pr1ntf/iohyve/README.md

 # iocage
 FreeBSD bhyve manager utilizing ZFS.

+So far FreeBSD guests work with relativly no hassle.
+Linux guests can be a bit more tricky, but with a little help you can make them persist.

+I'm in the middle of writing some man pages for this.

-Just read the man page.
+Just read the man page built in for now.

 Or the readme.
 I know, I know, this is also a reamdme.

 But read that one.